jmakino/crystalfdps/README.md

-This is working directory of FDPS on Crystal project
+This is the working directory of FDPS on Crystal project.

-Current code is still proof-of-concept and is not fully working yet
+The current code is still more like a proof of concept and is not fully working yet

 If you want to compile the current code, you first need to download FDPS and compile Fortran version of nbody test program.
 Then you place